mukaiizawa/Paren/readme.md

 # Documentation
 Paren comes with a UNIX-like manual page system.

+    $ paren man [PAGE]

-You might want to start by running the following command.
+You might want to start by running the following manual pages.

-    $ paren man
-    $ paren man man-pages
+- man-pages
-    $ paren man whatis
+- whatis
+- lang
+- tutor

 # Special Thanks